 I have served as the academic advisor for more than 200 undergraduates.
 I've seen my share of letters from the administration that a student has been placed on probation because of poor academic achievement.
 Every single time, this probation was caused by students making unrealistic overcommitments, and then not being able to deliver.
 Don't make this mistake.

 recommendation lettersWriting recommendation letters is one of the important things I do, and seeing students succeed in the next chapter of their lives is deeply rewarding for me.
 It also take a lot of time.
-I'm currently getting multiple requests for letters per week, every week.
+I'm often get multiple letter requests per week, every week.
 Unfortunately, a decent fraction of this time isn't the intellectual effort of composing a thoughtful letter, but the administrative tasks of gathering all the resources I need to write it, keeping track of the students/locations/status table, and dealing with the idiosyncrasies of all the web-forms.
 (It may be surprising to some, but the web has made letter-writing more time-consuming, not less.)
 Please...

 - Send all correspondence about recommendation letters to srk-admin@ucsd (not srk@ucsd), so that it goes to my admin also.
 Put "recommendation letter" in the subject of your email.
 This helps insure that nothing falls through the cracks.
 Also, use the srk-admin address on all Web sites.
 I will not respond to questions about letters except through that address.
 Why?
 Both your letter and my other responsibilities are very important.
 The admin address insures both are handled well.